regebro/supporting-python-3/source/intro.rst

 software's homepage or in the description of the package on the CheeseShop.
 Include a list of your dependencies that aren't ported.
 That way your users can see if there is something they can help with.
-Open source all is about programmers helping each other; both using and contributing to each others software.
+Open source all is about programmers helping each other; both using and contributing to each other's software.
 A porting effort is no different.

 And even if you aren't porting right now, there are things you can do already.